sy276/pathfinder/README.md

       * **Field Paths** displays all possible field combinations that connect business objects from the selected path.
 Since multiple fields can link the same business objects, this screen presents every potential path, showing how fields establish those connections.
         * Each path includes a **Calculated Fields** button that, when clicked, displays instructions for creating calculated fields for the selected path.
 Users can choose between **LRV + ESI** or **ARI** calculated fields.

-### Limitations
-* The application may not display all possible relationships between business objects, as there may be additional relationships in the tenant that were not captured in the three extracted reports.
-* Not all fields that connect two business objects can be used to create calculated fields.
-As a result, creating some calculated fields may not be possible, even if a traversal path exists.

 ### Demo
 A demo is available on [Community](https://collaborate.workday.com/t5/General/Visualize-and-Analyze-Relationships-Between-Business-Objects/ta-p/1960736) for reference.

+## ⚠️ Limitations

+Extracting object relationships is challenging because clear and complete Object-to-Object and Object-to-Field relationships are not exposed through any report data sources.
+While the three reports above allow us to extract most of these relationships, there may still be more in the tenant that are not captured.
+There may also be broken relationships that, despite appearing in the application, do not always function in the tenant.
+Most of these issues stem from how the reports are built.
+As a result, the three reports should be considered a good starting point but are not a complete solution.